-After a car accident in Georgia, an insurance representative may contact you and ask for a statement.
+After an accident in Augusta, an insurance representative may contact you and ask for a statement.
 He or she may claim that this statement will help you secure compensation faster.
 However, it is important to remember that an insurance adjuster is not always on your side—and if he or she asks for a recorded statement, you should proceed with caution.

 Georgia is a fault accident state, which means that victims in car accidents have two options to secure compensation: they can file an insurance claim, or they can file a personal injury lawsuit.
 Within the insurance process, victims can file a claim against the at-fault driver, or they can file a claim under their own insurance if they have the appropriate coverage.